apache/hudi/website/docs/docker_demo.md

 exit
 ```

-With Copy-On-Write table, the second ingestion by DeltaStreamer resulted in a new version of Parquet file getting created.
+With Copy-On-Write table, the second ingestion by Hudi Streamer resulted in a new version of Parquet file getting created.
 See `http://namenode:50070/explorer.html#/user/hive/warehouse/stock_ticks_cow/2018/08/31`

 With Merge-On-Read table, the second ingestion merely appended the batch to an unmerged delta (log) file.